CloudLabs-MOC/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/0202-Manage Azure AD device registration.md

 9. Close Microsoft Edge.

 ### Task 4: Sign in to Windows and disconnect from the organization

+In this task you will test sign-in behavior on an Entra registered device and then disconnect the device from Entra.

 1. Switch to **HOSTVM** and attempt to sign in to **SEA-WS1** as **`JoniS@yourtenant.onmicrosoft.com`**.